cpriyank/lamportserver/results/hw1/notes.md

 Fortunately, this default value can be changed.
 Even better, Go's fastHttp library has a different implementation which avoids this issue altogether (I still need to understand how).

-If that library is used, creating 10 million goroutines (10 million concurrent GET and POST requests for 100 iterations) is easy on a 64 GB machine, like so :
+If that library is used, creating a million goroutines (1 million concurrent GET and POST requests for 100 iterations) is easy on a 64 GB machine.
+Results of such experiments are redirected to `txt` files in results/hw1 directory of this repo.

-As you see in the prompt in the screenshot, the previous command took 3 minutes and 16 seconds to execute.
-It utilized 1 million concurrent requests for 100 iterations.

 If 10 million requests are completed within half an hour, they will be reported before deadline.
-(Edit They couldn't get completed.
+(Edit: They couldn't get completed.
 They made the 64 GB RAM, 512 GB SSD desktop run out of memory.
-Screenshots of such breakdowns are in hw1 folder of this repo.)
+Screenshots of such breakdowns are in results/hw1 directory of this repo.)

 The fact that server stayed alive after so many requests seems a bit unreasonable to me even when I am using Go.
 I will read about why Go is so effective in such cases to reason about this.